A Review of Painting Made Me Do It at The Dot Project in Chelsea, London

 In Blackwood’s documentary Philip Guston talks about ‘a moment…a time, when a third hand is [painting]’ which reflects the work of Danish painter Asger Harbou Gjerdevik.
 Tall and focused, he talked in depth about his myriad of influences spanning time and geography.
 He draws from a broad spectrum of sources from 1970's German Neo-Expressionists, to the contemporary Italian artist Francesco Clemente and Pre-Rennaissance painters.
 Of all the images in the show Asyger's painting Soul Train, 2016 was the most beguiling.
 Reminiscent of Robert Rauschenberg, but with the wild freedom of Francis Bacon, the viewer is drawn in by the diversified palette and certainty of line.
 Although it was the more romantic colour palette of Calypso 2016, which attracted an audience.
 Painting with a childlike abandon, he described his exciting use of materials such as wool as ‘anti-formula, tactile and sculptural’.

 Having graduated from the Royal Drawing School in 2012, Jessie Makinson describes drawing as a central part of her practice.
 Her work has a fine painterly detail, which can only be grasped from a thorough understanding of a subject through drawing.
 This combined with a fluid and expressive painting style gives her work intense depth.
 In Fake French, 2016 the eye is concerned as much with the fine detail of the shoe as with the face or Makinson’s creation of space.
 A distortion of space and scale, was embodied by the handing of the exhibition's largest works in the confined basement space.
-It was a surprising success from the curators Kwaku Boateng and Amy Purssey.
-Ask nicely and they may let you sneak into the office to see Cosy Girl, 2015, which isn’t part of the exhibition but is detailed in the catalogue.
+It was a surprising success from the curator Amy Purssey.
+Ask nicely and she may let you sneak into the office to see Cosy Girl, 2015, which isn’t part of the exhibition but is detailed in the catalogue.
 Less abstract than Fake French, Cosy Girl pulls the viewer into the dialogue of its confusing, but colorful image.

 When Philip Guston was asked about his evolving style in A Life Lived, he tells his interviewer, ‘you’re working in this style or that style, but what you’re doing is trying to stay alive.’
 As a painter myself I know that the nature of the contemporary process of painting is a matter of ‘trying to stay alive’ by staying relevant and pushing your practice to new and exhilarating levels.
 These four young artists have certainly captured Guston’s ideal and it is clear from the curation of the group show that after only a year in business the gallery is proving to be an invigorating wake-up call for the sleepy Chelsea art scene, which has been pootling along since the 19th-century.
 In fact, The Dot Project isn't just ‘trying to stay alive,’ but leading West London's young contemporary art scene.